Oral History

 Anthony Van Riper: Longtime Carmel area resident Colin Kuster (1931-2010), son of Golden Bough Theater founder Edward Kuster, chats with Anthony Van Riper (1926-2001), son of playwright Charles Van Riper who built one of the first homes on Carmel Point, about life in Carmel in the 1930s.
 (AUDIO ONLY – Recorded April 8, 1994.)

-Avelino Victorine: Interview with longtime Carmel area residents Avelino and Walter (1925-2015) Victorine, and Kurt Loesch (1925-2013), about the early days of the Carmel and Point Lobos and their life and experiences in the area.
-(AUDIO ONLY - Interview conducted in the 1990s)
+Avelino Victorine: Interview with longtime Carmel area residents Avelino Victorine (1898-1989), his son, Walter Victorine (1925-2015), and Kurt Loesch (1925-2013), about the early days of the Carmel and Point Lobos and their life and experiences in the area.
+The Victorines were descendants of Antonio Victorine, who sailed from the Azores Island of Portugal to settle near Whalers Cove in Point Lobos in c1860.
+(AUDIO ONLY – Interview conducted in the 1990s)

 W